ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/environment/arduino/README.md

 ---
-title: How to setup the Arduino IDE
+title: "How to Setup the Arduino IDE"
 ---

 # Arduino IDE Setup